 Many teachers who had less strongly held negative feelings about standardized tests also adopted this way of understanding the meanings and implications of standardized tests.
 For example, one teacher who refused to use worksheets in her classroom because she saw them as "test prep" responded as follows to a question in a May interview regarding what she thought about standardized testing: "It's hard to say.
 The one positive thing that I can say about it is that it makes sure that teachers are teaching what they need to teach.
 If I didn't teach to the standards, the kids would just flop."
-In addition to this teacher, nine others who started the year with somewhat negative views of standardized testing talked in these terms about their responsibility for test scores and their plans to increase test preparation or do a better job of integrating the standards into their teaching in the coming year.
-Thus, the development of the standards frame appeared to influence some of the teachers' personal understandings about testing.
+In addition to this teacher, nine others who started the year with somewhat negative views of standardized testing talked in these terms about their responsibility for test scores and their plans to increase test preparation or do a better job of integrating the standards frame appeared to influence some of the teachers' personal understandings about testing.